omsinghethdev/Linux-learning-journey/READEME.md

 ### Day 02 -User Management
 - learned about system account ,regular user ,super user(root ).
 ### Day 03 -Elevating previleges with 'sudo'
--learned how 'sudo' elevates the previlege of a regular user to do administrative tasks and who it can be dangerous for us using sudo without full knowledge of it.
+- learned how 'sudo' elevates the previlege of a regular user to do administrative tasks and who it can be dangerous for us using sudo without full knowledge of it.